eellak/gsoc2018-3gm/README.md

 8. Fetching Tool for automated fetching of documents from ET
 9. Tool for batch conversion of documents with pdf2txt (for newer documents) or Google Tesseract 4.0 (for performing OCR on older documents)
 10. Digitalized archive of Government Gazette Issues from 1976 - today in plaintext format
 11. Demo Flask application located at `demo/app.py`
+12. Unit tests

 ##### In Progress